appelsin/nevermind/README.md

           .limit(10).offset(20)
           .each { |post| post.do_something! }

 !
-Warning: params for ActiveRecord not yet carefully checked: be shure to pass ints to limit &
+Warning: params for ActiveRecord not yet carefully checked: be shure to pass ints to limit & offset

 ## Future